Dove Cameron Exposes Chest In Open Robe On Instagram

 The interview also saw Dove reveal some alarming details about her early life.

-“I started in therapy when I was about eight, after my best friend was murdered by her own father,” Dove stated.
+“I started in therapy when I was about eight, after my best friend was murdered by her own father,” she stated.

 Dove’s career seems to have taken off in every way possible.
-Alongside her acting credits, the star is a recorded artist, plus a stage actress.
-Dove has also been snapped up by car giant Fiat as a promotional face, with the star seen giggling on a Fiat car in an Instagram post made earlier this year.
+Alongside her acting credits, the star is a recording artist and a stage actress.
+Dove has also been snapped up by automotive giant Fiat as an endorser, with the star seen giggling on one of the company’s cars in an Instagram post shared earlier this year.

 Dove’s fans are likely hugely pumped that there’s some new music.
-Fans wishing to catch the next update go live from Dove should follow her Instagram.
+Fans wishing to catch the next update go live from the Descendants star should follow her Instagram.